What is Neurofeedback?

 Neurofeedback therapy is a treatment method that uses a sound-based biofeedback technology to help retrain the brain to self-regulate and function optimally.
-The computer-based program uses sound or visual signals to retrain or reorganize these brain signals.
-By responding to this process, the clients then learn to regulate and improve their brain function and to help alleviate the symptoms related to various neurological and mental health disorders.
+This computer-based program, which began in the 1950s as part of NASA's training program for astronauts, uses sound or visual signals to retrain or reorganize the brain signals.
+By responding to this process, the client then learns to regulate and improve their brain function and alleviate the symptoms related to various neurological and mental health disorders.

-Neurofeedback sessions use the Alpha, Beta, Delta, Theta, and sensorimotor rhythm (SMR) brainwaves in retraining the brain's ability of operating at it most efficient levels.
+Neurofeedback sessions use the Alpha, Beta, Delta, Theta, and sensorimotor rhythm (SMR) brainwaves in retraining the brain's ability to operate at its most efficient levels.

 Neurofeedback therapy is not considered a cure for disorders but rather a method of regulating or managing the workings of the brain to function in a healthier manner.
 This is then achieved by undergoing repeated training sessions using a computerized neurofeedback program that teaches the central nervous system to reorganize and regulate the brainwave frequencies.

 Neurofeedback therapy helps in assessing the brain and provides relevant information about the areas of dysfunction that are causing symptoms so that they can be directly treated.
 Various neurofeedback therapy methods and equipment are used for different types of neurological problems.
 Some specialists use electrodes instead of headphones to measure the client's brainwaves.